This post contains two questions around the topic of He Shou Wu, on estrogen and phytoestrogens. Here’s the first one:

 Raw or unprepared He Shou Wu is generally not recommended, as it can be a strong laxative.
-Furthermore, this preparation helps to decrease the levels of anthraquinones like emodin while increasing others like stilbenes that are present in the raw roots.
+Furthermore, this preparation method changes the levels of compounds in the herb, even creating some new compounds.
 In Chinese medicine prepared is almost always used, and in cases where raw is used it is considered a wholly different herb.

 So do He Shou Wu roots contain their own phyto-estrogens?

-In any case, this is a tiny amount.
-You’d honestly get vastly more phytoestrogens from eating a handful of any nuts or seeds compared to a teaspoon of the extract powder.
+In any case, this is a small amount.
+You’d honestly get vastly more phytoestrogens from eating a handful of any nuts or seeds compared to a teaspoon of the extract powder or a squirt of the tincture.
 Yes, all nuts and seeds contain phytoestrogens.
 Beer has them.
 Apples have them.
 Coffee has them.
 They’re way more common than you think.

 Therefore, taking He Shou Wu is a far cry from eating a Tofurky.

 I would say the same thing for the thyroid or goitrogen effect of soy.
 Negative effects to the thyroid tend to be seen with heavy soy diets (soy milk, tofu, fake meat products, etc.) or other goitrogens.
 The amount you’ll get from He Shou Wu is likely next to nothing.
 If you have major problems with your thyroid then maybe this worth avoiding, otherwise the majority of people will be fine.